yiisoft/response-download/README.md

 Optional arguments and defaults:

-- If attachment name is not specified in `sendFile()` or `xSendFile()`, it will be taken from the name of the file
+- If attachment name is not specified in `sendFile()` or `xSendFile()`, it will be taken from the name of the file served.
-- served.
 - Each file sending method could also be provided with optional mime type and optional content disposition.
-- If mime type is omitted, for `sendFile()` and `xSendFile()` it will be determined based on the file content.
+- If mime type is omitted, for `sendContentAsFile()`, `sendFile()` and `xSendFile()` it will be determined based on the file content.
 For other methods or when unable to determine the mime type, "application/octet-stream" will be used.
 - Content disposition is "attachment" by default.
 It will trigger browser's download dialog.
 If you want the content of the file to be displayed inline, set it to `Yiisoft\Http\ContentDispositionHeader\ContentDispositionHeader::INLINE`.